sambvfx/pix/README.md

 )
 ```

-The `Session` arguments can also be sourced from enviornment variables which simplifies instantiation.
+The `Session` arguments can also use defaults from the environment.

 ```bash
 $ export PIX_API_URL='https://project.pixsystem.com/developer/api/2'